-Fiberight’s key concepts having been “brewing” for many years with over two decades of successful business history in the waste recycling and micro-brewery industries, CEO Craig Stuart-Paul has united a unique management and scientific team to develop Fiberight’s novel solution to convert the excess tonnage of trash headed for landfill disposal into valueable energy.
-By applying a combination of expertise in the waste industry with specialty biotech knowledge, Fiberight has created a means to efficiently sort, pulp, process, digest and refine the abundant cellulosic content in organic waste materials.
-Our processes produce high yields of glucose which is converted into alcohol and then into the end product – cellulosic ethanol.
-What differentiates Fiberight from other biofuel approaches is that we have applied our practical materials handling expertise in the recycling and waste management industries to develop the concept into a commercially viable business.
-Our team has taken its knowledge about production plant design, waste processing methodologies, and our expertise regarding enzymatic hydrolysis to build a profitable and solution-driven business.
-Three years ago, Fiberight first began to prove that its enhanced fiber separation technology could be industrialized for transportation grade fuels.
-Our proprietary conversion methodology can be implemented in a “mini-mill” concept, with plant facilities easily sited in urban or industrial locations within close proximity to sources of feedstock – waste transfer stations or landfills, as well as to the end product ethanol purchasers.
+Fiberight’s key concepts have been “brewing” for many years with over two decades of successful business history in the waste recycling and micro-brewery industries.
+CEO Craig Stuart-Paul has assembled a seasoned management and scientific team to develop Fiberight’s innovative solution to convert trash headed for landfill disposal into a renewable fuel and energy.
+By applying a combination of expertise in the waste industry with specialty biotech knowledge, Fiberight created a means to produce high yields of glucose which is converted into alcohol and then into the end product – cellulosic ethanol and biogas.
+What differentiates Fiberight from other biofuel manufacturers is our knowledge of production plant design, waste processing methodologies, and expertise regarding enzymatic hydrolysis to build a profitable and solution-driven business.
+This proprietary conversion method can be implemented in a “mini-mill” concept, with plant facilities easily sited in urban or industrial locations within close proximity to feedstock sources, waste headed to landfills, as well as purchasers of the renewable fuels produced.
 Fiberight’s biorefinery facilities have both rational capital costs to build as well as operating expenses to run.
 Fiberight has successfully developed a modular plant process that is capable of converting wastes at a very efficient cost per gallon – with high margin returns.

 Key Competitive Advantages